svin24/svin24.github.io/content/blog/On-the-traits-of-good-replacements.md

 [^1]: That's a lot of adjectives!
 [^2]: More concisely, I think of Go as an "internet programming language", distinct from the systems programming languages that inspired it.
 Its design shines especially in this context, but its value-add is less pronounced for other tasks in the systems programming domain - compilers, operating systems, etc.
 [^3]: [The Go spec](https://golang.org/ref/spec) is quite concise and has changed very little since Go's inception.
-Go is also unique among its contemporaries for (1) writing a spec which (2) suppors the development of multiple competing implementations.
+Go is also unique among its contemporaries for (1) writing a spec which (2) supports the development of multiple competing implementations.
 [^4]: Past tense, unfortunately, now that Go 2 is getting stirred up.

 There many other examples.
 UTF-8 is a simple, universal approach which smooths